mozilla/application-services/docs/building.md

 1. Install [xcpretty](https://github.com/xcpretty/xcpretty#installation): `gem install xcpretty`
 1. Run `./libs/verify-ios-environment.sh` to check your setup and environment variables.
-1. Make any corrections recommended by the script and re-run.
+    - Make any corrections recommended by the script and re-run.
-2. Next, run `./megazords/ios-rust/build-xcframework.sh` to build all the binaries needed to consume a-s in iOS
+1. Run `./automation/run_ios_tests.sh` to build all the binaries and run tests using the local SPM setup.

-Once the script passes, you should be able to run the Xcode project.
-> Note: The built Xcode project is located at `megazords/ios-rust/MozillaTestServices.xcodeproj`.

     > Note: This is mainly for testing the rust components, the artifact generated in the above steps should be all you need for building application with application-services